 Further modifications agreed by the EBL Executive Committee on 1 January 2016

-Further modifications agreed by the EBL Executive Committee on 1st october 2017
+Revision and further modifications agreed by the EBL Executive Committee on 1st October 2017